What I Love About Being Stationed in Italy

 It’s officially our three-month mark here in Italy, Here are the five things I love about being stationed in Italy!

 If this is the first time you have stumbled upon my blog, Hi!
 I am Kim and my husband and I are stationed in Italy.
 We live in the beautiful town of Vicenza in Northern Italy.
 Can you believe the Army sent us here?
-When I found out we were coming to Italy I did NOT believe it one bit.
+When I found out we were coming to Italy, I was in SHOCK.
 When it comes to orders with the Military you can never be too sure if something will stick up at Human Resource Command.
 To my shock and disbelief, It stuck and we are at our three-month mark!

 The Food